beam-community/bamboo/README.md

   end

   defp base_email do
-    # Set a default from, a default headers, etc.
+    # Set a default from, default headers, etc.
     mail(from: "myapp@example.com")
   end
 end